-Our board of directors met 10 times during the year ended December 31, 2021, including telephonic meetings.
-During the year, each of our directors attended 75% or more of the aggregate number of meetings of our board of directors and the committees on which he or she served.
+Our board of directors met eight times during the year ended December 31, 2022, including telephonic meetings.
+During the year, each of our directors attended 75% or more of the aggregate number of meetings of our board of directors and the committees on which he or she served, except for Dr. Gilliland.